 Naghmeh Abedini, a keynote speaker at this year’s N.C.
 Baptist Women’s Retreat, shares some things she’s learned while advocating for her husband Saeed’s release from prison in Iran.

-Make plans to attend the Building Faith-Filled Families conference in September to learn how churches and families can work together in making disciples at home.
+Make plans to attend the Building Faith-Filled Families conference in September to learn how the church and families can partner together to make disciples in the home.